 - Perform an investigation to establish whether the facts disclose a relevant offence;

 - Where the offence constitutes a major offence, refer the matter to the Convenor of the Disciplinary Committee for the formation of a Disciplinary Tribunal.
-The operation of the Tribunal is explained in the Ordinance on Discipline.
+The operation of the Tribunal is explained in the Ordinance on Discipline (Appendix 1 in the College Regulations).

 - Where the offence constitutes a minor offence, impose an appropriate sanction.